 A character has one thing that he wants more than anything else in the world.
 He wants it so badly that he goes through great trials for the chance to be granted a single wish

 .
-(Or he may stumble across the means of making the wish by accident, as long as it's been clearly established that there's something he really wants for himself.)
-But when the time finally comes to make his wish, he decides to forgo his chance of getting what he wants and instead ask for something on behalf of someone else.
+When the time finally comes, he decides to forgo his chance of getting what he wants and instead asks for something on behalf of someone else.

-, the character will (one way or another) be granted it anyway
+, the character may (one way or another) be granted it anyway

 open/close all folders